huijing/slides/yglf-2017/README.md

 ### CSS properties and font descriptors

 Chris Lilley, who chaired the group that developed @font-face, explained it really well in his dotCSS talk.
 That properties are requests for styling and descriptors are descriptions of capabilities.
+Fun fact, Chris Lilley spoke at last year's You Gotta Love Frontend and you can watch that video on Youtube.

 A <code>font-weight: bold;</code> within a <code>@font-face</code> rule means this font can do bold.
 While a <code>font-weight: bold;</code> applied as a property means style this element with a font that can do bold.

 These here are CSS font properties, and the way I've structured this table is, those I feel are most commonly used are at the top.
-So how many people use <code>font-size</code>, <code>font-weight</code> and <code>font-style</code> regularly?
-Because I do.

-But how about <code>font-stretch</code>?
-Okay, and has anybody even heard of <code>font-size-adjust</code>?
-And lastly, <code>font-synthesis</code>?
-Okay, so let's talk about the last 2 in the table, which were newly added to the Fonts Level 3 specification.

-<code>font-size-adjust</code> was put in to address legibility issues.
-Faces with low x-heights may sometimes be less legible, especially when they are triggered as fallback fonts.
-We can set the value of this property to the aspect ratio of the first choice font.
-Any fallback fonts triggered will have their font-size adjusted to match this ratio.

-<code>font-synthesis</code> was put in to address the issue of faux bolds and faux italics.
-Sometimes the true italic or heavier version of a font does not exist so the browser will try to compensate.
-Unfortunately, the end result isn't pretty.
-With this property, you can set a value of <code>none</code>, to tell the browser, it's fine buddy, appreciate the effort, but no thanks.
+For a given range of text, these CSS font properties are used by the browser to select a font family and a specific font face within that family to be used when rendering that text.

-These, as mentioned earlier, are font descriptors, and only the <code>font-family</code> descriptor and the <code>src</code> descriptor are mandatory.
+And these, as mentioned earlier, are font descriptors, and only the <code>font-family</code> descriptor and the <code>src</code> descriptor are mandatory.

 If either of them are absent, the entire <code>@font-face</code> rule is ignored.
 The <code>font-family</code> descriptor is simply a label that we reference in other CSS declarations.
 So even if you're using say, Frutiger, you could actually call it “Kreplach” and it would still work.